RaphDasilva/To-do-list/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Awesome-Books] <a name="about-project"></a>
+# 📖 [To-do-list] <a name="about-project"></a>

 > Describe your project in 1 or 2 sentences.

-**[Awesome-Books]**  Is a tool that helps to organize your day.
+**[To-do-list]**  Is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
 You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!.

 ## 🛠 Built With <a name="built-with"></a>